abiraja2004/LambeVaishali-INFO7374-DataAnalysis-FinalExam/README.md

 	 - documentary
 	 - drama
 	 - story
-> - loglog plot shows that review summary text words and frequency product is constant for majority of words ,though it is not true for all the words.
+> - log-log plot shows that review summary text words and frequency product is constant for majority of words ,though it is not true for all the words.
 	Hence zipf's law holds true for most of the review summary words.